Street Fighter V

-Street Fighter V is a fighting game developed by Capcom and Dimps and published by Capcom for PlayStation 4 and Windows in 2016.
-An arcade version exclusive to Japan was released by Taito in 2019.

-Similar to the previous games in the Street Fighter series, Street Fighter V features a side-scrolling fighting gameplay system.
-The game also introduces the "V-Gauge", which builds as the player receives attacks and adds three new skills.
-The game featured 16 characters at launch, with four of them being new to the series.
-A main story mode and 30 additional characters were added through updates and downloadable content.
+Street Fighter V is a 2016 fighting game developed by Capcom and Dimps and published by Capcom for PlayStation 4 and Windows.
+The major follow-up to Street Fighter IV (2008) as part of Capcom's Street Fighter series, it was developed using the Unreal Engine 4 engine and was a console-exclusive on Sony's platform.
+Similar to previous games in the series, Street Fighter V features a side-scrolling fighting gameplay system, and introduces the "V-Gauge" mechanic.
+The game featured 16 characters at launch, with four of them being new to the series; a main story mode and 30 additional characters were added through updates and downloadable content.

-According to Capcom, the game is a PlayStation 4 console-exclusive due to both Sony and Capcom having "the same vision for the growth potential in the fighting game space".
-The game is powered by Unreal Engine 4, and had a beta test prior to its launch.
-Upon release, the game received mixed reviews, with critics praising the game's graphics and gameplay, but criticizing its lack of content and characters, as well as its technical issues such as broken servers at launch and software bugs.
-Capcom was expecting the game to sell at least 2 million copies by the end of their fiscal year 2016, a target that was missed, selling only 1.4 million copies as of March 31, 2016.
-As of February 1, 2023, the game's accumulated sales reached 7 million, making it the best selling Street Fighter game on home consoles, surpassing Street Fighter II according to Capcom's Platinum Titles fiscal report.

-Its update, Street Fighter V: Arcade Edition, was released on January 16, 2018, and was received more positively, with improvements to the user interface and content, in particular its single-player modes and the addition of the much-requested Arcade Mode.
-A second update, titled Street Fighter V: Champion Edition, includes all fighters, stages, and most of the costumes released through its first four seasons.
-It was released on February 14, 2020, receiving a physical release in the form of the original Street Fighter V disc, containing a voucher code to download the remaining content.
+Upon release, the game received mixed reviews, with critics praising the game's graphics and gameplay, but criticizing its lack of content and characters, as well as its technical issues.
+At launch the game initially sold lower than Capcom's expectations; however, as of March 2023, Street Fighter V has sold 7.2 million units, making it the best-selling Street Fighter game on home consoles, surpassing the original version of Street Fighter II.
+An updated version developed by Taito, Street Fighter V: Arcade Edition, was released in 2018, and was received more positively, with various improvements such as additional single-player content and the addition of Arcade Mode.
+A second update in 2020, titled Street Fighter V: Champion Edition, includes all fighters, stages, and most of the costumes released through its first four seasons.
+Street Fighter V was followed up by a sequel, Street Fighter 6, in 2023.